 You must ensure the oil level is at least halfway up the chain oil level window.
 Otherwise, it needs a refill.

-Once you think you have done enough, you must stop and prepare to attach the chain again.
+Once you have done enough, you must stop and prepare to attach the chain again.
 Do not attach the chain if you have not yet cleaned the chain separately.
 You must leave the guide bar the way it is when you are done cleaning it and move on to cleaning the chain.

 ● Clean the Chain:

+The whole chain should be as good as new when scrubbing it.
+Once you are done, hang it or put it away to dry.
 Once it dries up, put it back where you took it from.
-Attaching the chain upside down makes the machine hold on to it tighter, which increases the efficiency of the machine.
+Attaching the chain upside down makes the machine hold on to it tighter, increasing its efficiency.

 ● Check Chain Lubrication Hole:

-You have to make sure that the holes in the chain are not blocked by dirt or any kind of debris because the holes of the chains let oil and other lubricants pass through and make the lubrication process efficient.
-So clean the holes and the chain also to get a proper and efficient result from your electric chainsaw.
+You have to ensure that the holes in the chain are not blocked by dirt or debris because the holes in the chains let oil and other lubricants pass through.

 ● Clean the Carburetor: